-Each response must include the following five (5) items:
+Each response must include the following four (4) items:

-1. Designer Selection Application for Cities and Towns (Appendix D).

-2. A description of a project approach, based on the project overview in this RFQ.

-Include information about how your team will work with the CRA to collect and incorporate client/user feedback.

-Describe how you manage project budgets while meeting program goals during the design phase, and your cost analysis system for evaluating change orders.

-3. A list of at least three entities for which your firm has conducted similar designs.

-Include at least one project conducted for the public sector as possible.

-Include at least two projects that included renovation of nonprofit, government, or institutional office space

-Include at least one project that included upgrades to a historic building.

-Also, include no less than three personal references of the key members assigned to the project, also from former clients.
-Such references will be used to determine a respondent's responsibility.
+- 1. A introduction of the lead firm or individual, and an overview of the qualifications and professional experience of the team. - Include resumes and a description of responsibilities of key staff. - Provide resumes or an overview of the experience any subcontractors expected to work on this project, and short description of the role they will play.
+Please identify which of your subcontractors are MBE or WBE firms (Minority Business Enterprises or Women Business Enterprises). - 2.
+A description of your project management approach for public clients, based on the project overview in this RFQ. - Include information about how your team will work with the CRA to respond to tenant feedback before and during an occupied renovation - Describe how you manage project budgets while meeting program goals beginning with the design phase of the project, and your analysis system for evaluating change orders. - 3.
+A list of at least three references for which you and/or your firm has conducted similar project management scopes. - Include at least two projects conducted for the public sector. - Include at least one project that included renovation of nonprofit, government, or institutional office space, preferably and example of an occupied renovation. - Include at least one project that included upgrades to a historic building.

-Please include the name and telephone number of the contact person at each, the year of the contract, and the nature of the project.
+Please include the name and telephone number of the contact person for each project, the year of the contract, and the nature of the project.
 These contacts shall serve as references.
+These references should be knowledgeable of the past work of key members assigned to the project.
 Please ensure the accuracy of your references' contact information.
 If a reference is not responsive, your firm will be determined not to have the required number of references.